Term Types

 Gift

-Gift terms turn your biggest fans into your best marketers by allowing them to gift the content they love.
-Gift recipients receive personalized messages from purchasers and a link to a page where they instantly redeem it.
-It’s an organic way to boost your subscriber base, especially around the holidays.
-See here for a step-by-step guide to setting up a gifting offer.
+Gift terms let your customers promote your content by gifting it to others.
+Recipients get a personalized message from the purchaser and a link to a redemption page where they claim access instantly.
+This generates organic subscriber growth, particularly during the holidays.
+See here for a step-by-step guide to creating a gifting offer.

 External Service